‘Violent imagery’: India protests Khalistan float at Canada’s Khalsa Day parade

 The float at the parade in Malton was promoted by Sikhs for Justice (SFJ), already declared a terrorist entity by India.
 SFJ linked the display to a recent comment by Trudeau that Canada is “a rule-of-law country with a strong and independent justice system, as well as a fundamental commitment to protecting all its citizens”.

-Trudeau made those remarks after three Indian nationals were arrested last week in connection with the killing of pro-Khalistan leader Hardeep Singh Nijjar in Surrey town in June last year.
+Trudeau made those remarks after three Indian nationals were arrested last week in connection with the killing of Nijjar in Surrey town in June last year.
 Nijjar too was declared a terrorist by the Indian government.

-The parade in Malton was organised a week after Trudeau addressed a similar celebration in Toronto, amid pro-Khalistan and anti-India slogans and signage.
-SFJ has said it will convene a “Citizens Court of Canada” in Vancouver on June 18, the first anniversary of Nijjar’s death, that will focus on the “charges of ordering, abetting, conspiring and facilitating” the killing of the Khalistani activist.

-Get Current Updates on India News, Elections 2024, Lok sabha election 2024 voting live , Karnataka election 2024 live in Bengaluru , Election 2024 Date along with Latest News and Top Headlines from India and around the world.